 Organizational Inclusion: Aligning Systems and Policies

-Once an organization commits to a goal of inclusion, it must turn its efforts to its systems, practices, and policies.
+Once an organization commits to a goal of inclusion, it must turn its efforts to evaluating and adjusting its systems, practices, and policies.
 In this part of the program, the team will consider training, hiring, performance management, and a half a dozen other workplace systems.
 During their examination, they will evaluate the extent to which barriers exist and actions they can take to reduce them.

 Moving Toward Inclusion: Everyday Activities